B.S. in Data Science (BSDS)

 What companies have hired your students?

-The first BSDS cohort will graduate in 2027; however, you may view placement statistics for graduates of the M.S. in Data Science program, including average starting salary, job titles, and hiring companies.
+The first BSDS cohort will graduate in 2027; however, you may view employment statistics for graduates of the M.S. in Data Science program, including average starting salary, job titles, and hiring companies.

 I’m an international student.
 Is this program STEM-designated?